codeforamerica/homebase/README.md

 * SENDGRID_USERNAME and SENDGRID_PASSWORD:
   * You can get your own SendGrid credentials at [SendGrid](http://www.sendgrid.com)

+* EMAIL_CUSTOMER_SERVICE:
+  * This is the email address you want your customer service department to receive when a user submits an application.

 #### 5. Start your web service

 Homebase uses the [Foreman](http://theforeman.org/) web server.
 It's easy to start up.